 I woke up and headed for coffee while putting the watch on to charge.
 An hour or so later I was on a full battery.
 Compared to my Fenix 6 Pro that is still poor but compared to my expectations I am genuinely surprised.
 I checked through my apps to look at my activities from a range of different viewpoints.
 It was interesting to see that the Apple Watch had given me a VO2 max approximation of 42 following the hike.
 The Garmin has me at 47 but given I haven’t run outside with the Apple Watch I can’t expect much in the way of accuracy this early.

 I really love the Healthfit app.
-I originally bought it to integrate with Strava but It’s become its own haven of data interpretation.
+It was originally purchased it to integrate with Strava but It’s become its own haven of data interpretation.
 I can view my activities by explorer score (I love this) which covers the number of maps tiles you cover.
 It offers heatmaps, activity analysis, analysis by photo.
 HealthFit also allows you to export your activities as sharable images.

 Today I have discovered the brilliant WorkOutDoors app for planned training runs.
 The app is remarkably powerful yet easy to use.
 The app is a little like the Garmin workouts option and you can set target pace, distance, time etc. I am looking forward to seeing how this works in practice.